luke-titley/usd-rs/README.md

 - usd-examples will be examples.

 # Building
+Before you do anything in terms of development it's work noting that there is a [docker](## Docker) image.
 - git clone git@github.com:luke-titley/usd-rs.git && cd usd-rs
 - git submodule update --init --recursive
 - cargo build